PandoraMK/Credit-Risk-Prediction-Model/README.md

     features = pickle.load(f)
 ```

-These files can be integrated into a Streamlit dashboard or a FastAPI deployment endpoint for real-time predictions.
+These files can be integrated into a Streamlit dashboard.

 ---